Welcome to my Lifebrook review!

 You can also move up ranks in the organization and qualify for executive bonuses once you become a 3 Star Director.

-As I said, Lifebrook’s compensation plan is complex and encompasses a lot more than what you have read here so far.
+As I said, Lifebrook’s compensation plan is complex and encompasses much more than what you have read here.
 So, if you want to learn more about it, I advise you to read the document available on the official website.

 Is Lifebrook a Pyramid Scheme?

 With so many scams in the MLM industry, you may be afraid to fall for one of those illegal pyramid schemes.

 In such a scheme, most of the company’s revenue comes from the sales made by consultants rather than customers.

 The reason is that consultants must buy lots of products to remain active and qualify for commissions.